siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 # 13. Gravity as Refraction

-Gravity is not a force, and it is not an independent spacetime substance.
-It is electromagnetic refraction: the bending of energy transport paths caused by a spatially varying propagation speed induced by concentrated energy density.
+Gravity appears here as electromagnetic refraction: the bending of energy transport paths caused by a spatially varying propagation speed induced by concentrated energy density.